-stanza spiral jettystanza spiral jettystanza spiral jetty
+stanza spiral jetty.
+Steve Tanzastanza spiral jetty.
+Steve Tanzastanza spiral jetty

 Spiral Jetty 2007

-If you want to help make this across your city plase contact me.
+If you want to help make this across your city please contact me.
+For more info on my research into wireless sensors see Sensity.

-Progress has not followed a straight ascending line, but a spiral
+Progress has not followed a straight ascending line, but a spiral with rhythms of progress and retrogression, of evolution and dissolution.
+Johann Wolfgang von Goethe

+About the original spiral Jetty.
 Spiral Jetty surfaced several times between 1970 and 2002.
 Throughout the lake-level fluctuations Spiral Jetty survived wave erosion; the hard salt crust probably cemented the boulders together and provided a protective layer on the jetty surface.

 Contact.
 Stanza at sublime.net

-Thanks to an AHRC creative fellowship and Goldsmiths digital studios (where I am a Research Fellow) , also special thanks to Janis Jefferies.
+Thanks to an AHRC creative fellowship and Goldsmiths digital studios (where I am a Research Fellow), also special thanks to Janis Jefferies.

 made by stanza...redirects to stanza main home page.